 The collodion photographic process was developed in 1851 by Frederick Scott Archer and used by Merlin, Bayliss and Holtermann in the 1870’s to photograph the goldfields, businesses, people and landscapes.
-This process has once again become popular amongst photographers like Adrian Cook in their quest for perfection.
+This process has once again become popular among photographers like Adrian Cook in their quest for perfection.

 It is a wonder that Merlin and his fellow photographers were able to capture their scenes and portraits on the gold fields with such detail, whilst working with harsh chemicals and under such difficult conditions.
-When one gets to see Adrian at work with the complex wet plate collodion process, one gets to appreciate how difficult it must have been working within a horse-drawn cart in such a limited space.
+When one gets to see Adrian at work with the complex wet plate collodion process, one appreciates how difficult it must have been working within a horse-drawn cart in such a limited space.

 This photographic process has had a huge resurgence over the past few years and Adrian will be visiting the Gulgong Holtermann Museum for future workshops and portrait sittings.